Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: The change of support problem in convolution-correlation particle filters

-where $\varpi^{(i)}_{t}$ are the normalized particle weights.
-Particle filters used in correlation trackers such as \cite{mozhdehideep,MCPF2017CVPR,mozhdehideep2,mozhdehideep3,mozhdehideep4,Zhang2018,Redetection} sample particles from the transition distribution.
+Particle filters used in correlation trackers such as \citep{mozhdehideep,MCPF2017CVPR,mozhdehideep2,mozhdehideep3,mozhdehideep4,Zhang2018,Redetection} sample particles from the transition distribution.
 Thus, $q(x^{(i)}_{t}|x^{(i)}_{t-1},y_{t})=p(x^{(i)}_{t}|x^{(i)}_{t-1})$.
 Additionally, they resample particles at every frame, which removes the dependency on previous weights.
-Finally, the weight of each particle in these trackers is
+Hence, the weight of each particle in these trackers is

 In these trackers, the particles are shifted to the peak of the correlation maps and the posterior distribution is then calculated by the particles' weights and the corresponding shifted locations

 where $\tilde{x}^{(i)}_{t}$ is the peak of the correlation response map corresponding to the $i$-th particle.